 The assessment team does feel the need to explicitly call out the potential for historical information to assist an adversary in planning an attack.
 Information regarding areas of constraint, interconnect/generation location information, and ownership of generation capacity could be used to identify critical components of the grid.
 This information could be used to plan attacks that target these critical interconnects or generation stations that would result in the greatest impact to grid operations.
 The team recommends that the OASIS Subcommittee consider the sensitivity of historical information and determine what information can be removed on a quarterly basis; however, outside of this consideration, the assessment team does not have any specific recommendations for actions that need to be taken.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding, analysis, and recommendation would aid in the identification of considerations for standards development; specifically, a data sensitivity analysis that would identify the specific data Sandia National Laboratories is referencing when stating that the NAESB OASIS Subcommittee should be leveraged to continue “to ensure there is a balance between protecting sensitive information and meeting industry needs.”
+It would be helpful if the data sensitivity analysis identified the specific data that may pose a cybersecurity risk should it be compromised.

+Additionally, the committee noted Sandia National Laboratories recommends that OASIS node operators “ensure the nodes are secure from cyber attacks.”
+To assist in the identification of standards development to carry out this recommendation, the committee agreed it would be beneficial if the final report identified risk mitigation steps that could be incorporated into the standards to strengthen the security of the OASIS nodes as well as strategies for response recovery should a node be compromised.

 OASIS Standards Report – Section 6.1.2 Implementation Details for OASIS Nodes Unspecified